CIG-UCL/polaffini/README.md

 <img src="imgs/diagram_polaffini.svg" width="85%">
 </p>

 The code is in Python, using SimpleITK for most of the image IO and processing.
+It runs on CPU and leverages multi-threading.

 # Installation